Thesis/Project Proposal

 The following are the requirements for the Thesis:

-- The student is responsible for writing his or her Thesis under the guidance of the supervisor(s)
+• The student is responsible for writing their Thesis under the guidance of the supervisor(s).

 A thesis document may be presented in one of four types of organizational structure: (a) Traditional/Chapter-based Thesis, (b) Manuscript-based Thesis, (c) Research-creation Thesis, or (d) Portfolio-style Thesis.
 The student and the supervisor/s should start their discussion early in the thesis work to select one of the approved organizational structures and follow it consistently.
 If another type of organizational structure is an acceptable scholarly practice for the discipline, the student must obtain written permission from the Dean of Graduate Studies or Dean’s Designate before submitting the Request for Final Thesis Examination form.

-Regardless of the organizational structure of the thesis document, the four types must clearly demonstrate the student’s scholarly efforts and must include both introduction and conclusion chapters.
+Regardless of the organizational structure, the thesis document must clearly demonstrate the student’s scholarly efforts and must include both introduction and conclusion chapters.
 Each type of thesis document may incorporate Indigenous Knowledge that is germane to the thesis work.

 A table summarizing the attributes of each type of thesis document is presented below the description for the Portfolio-style Thesis.